gruntygap/quoridor/README.md

 ##### Methods

 * update(...)
-  * Method used to update the view that is called by the model
+  * Method used to update the view that is called by the model (needed method by observable)

 ##### Variables/Components